Become a Member

 Please allow for delays for processing mailed checks and membership renewals or requests until our office reopens.
-Until then, mailed renewal letters as well as thank you letters will be postponed.
 If possible, we ask that donations and gifts be made online until our office reopens.

 Thank you for your support and patience during these unusual circumstances!

 When you join the Natural Resources Foundation, you join a conservation community of more than 5,000 members who share a passion for protecting Wisconsin’s lands, waters, and wildlife.
 Your membership makes our state a better place to live, now and in the future.